basho/basho_docs/content/riak/ts/1.4.0/learn-about/timestamps.md

 ### ISO 8601

-For INSERT and SELECT statements, Riak TS supports [ISO 8601] strings.
+For INSERT and SELECT statements, Riak TS supports [ISO 8601] strings which are converted to UTC milliseconds.

 {{% note title="NOTE" %}}
-We recommend against using this feature in production.
-Production applications should use the TS-supported client libraries to pass timestamps as integers, as this will ensure better performance and correctness.
+ISO 8601 support is useful for casual interactions via `riak-shell`, but we do **not** recommend using ISO 8601 in production applications.
+Instead, use the TS-supported client libraries to pass timestamps as integers for better performance and correctness.
 {{% /note %}}

 #### Reduced Accuracy

+Strings that do not include seconds are referred to by the standard as *reduced accuracy* representations.

 Ambiguity can arise with reduced accuracy representations.
 What, precisely, do the comparisons `time > '2015'` or `time <= '2003-05-01T05:10'`